rakibsarowar/rakibsarowar/README.md

 # 💫 About Me:
-- 👋 Hello! there, This is @rakibsarowar<br>- 👀 I’m interested in Web Development & Design.<br>- 🌱 I’m currently learning React, Redux and so on.<br>- 📫 You can reach me in linkedin @rakibsarowar or rakibsarowar@gmail.com
+- 👋 Hello! there, This is @rakibsarowar<br>- 👀 I’m interested in Web Development & Design.<br>- 🌱 I’m currently learning React, Redux, Vue and so on.<br>- 📫 You can reach me in linkedin @rakibsarowar or rakibsarowar@gmail.com

 ## 🌐 Socials: